FRENCH BASIL OIL

-Basil is an erect, pubescent herb reaching up to lm in height.
-Leaves are petioled, ovate, acuminate, toothed, gland dotted beneath.
-Flowers are purplish white and borne in racemes.
-It mostly propagates by seeds.lt is distributed throughout the warmer parts of Asia, Africa and America.
-It is widely cultivated in eastern and central Nepal within the altitude of 300m to lSOOm in open sunny places.
+Basil is an erect, pubescent herb reaching up to 1m in height.
+Leaves are petioled, ovate, acuminate, toothed, and gland-dotted beneath.
+Flowers of basil are purplish white and borne in racemes.
+It is mostly propagated by seeds and widely distributed throughout the warmer parts of Asia, Africa, and America.
+It is mainly cultivated in eastern and central Nepal at an altitude of 300m to 1500m in open sunny places.

 French Basil Oil is extracted by steam distillation of semi wilted flowering tops.

-The oil is widely used as fragrance component in soaps, and in cosmetics and perfumery.
-It is also used to flavour the food items.
+The oil is widely used as a fragrance component in soaps, cosmetics, and perfumery.
+It is also used to flavor food items.

-The oil has several therapeutic uses such as analgesic, antiseptic, antispasmodic, carminative, diaphoretic, digestive, expectorant, febrifuge, insecticide, nervine etc. The oil is used in skin care (skin tonic, assists hair growth, adds luster to dull hair), muscular aches and pains, respiratory disorders, scanty menstruation, normalize the menstrual cycle, colds and flu, nausea, anxiety, fatigue, insomnia,nervous tension etc.
+The oil has several therapeutic uses as an analgesic, antiseptic, antispasmodic, carminative, diaphoretic, digestive, expectorant, febrifuge, insecticide, nervine, etc. The oil is used in skin care (skin tonic, assists hair growth, adds luster to dull hair), muscular aches and pains, respiratory disorders, scanty menstruation, normalizing the menstrual cycle, colds, and flu, nausea, anxiety, fatigue, insomnia, nervous tension, etc.

 |Colour:||Faint Pale Yellow|

 The major active constituents of French Basil oil are linalool, geraniol, methyl-chavicol, Methyl cinnamate, T-cadinol, Camphor, methyl eugenol, and 1,8-cineol.
 Other minor constituents include p-cymenene, bornyl acetate, α -bergamontene, β - elemene, terpinen- 4-ol, germacrene D, geranyl acetate, α-amorphene, α-